alihammad99/send-sms-otp/README.md

 A simple package to streamline the process of sending SMS messages and managing OTP (One-Time Password) functionality.
 This package utilizes D7 Networks, so you'll need a valid token for authentication.

+If `otpLength` is not included, the OTP code process will be ignored.
+However, you can still generate OTP codes by just providing the length, and it will be generated, saved, and managed automatically.
+The OTP code is saved in temporary memory for seamless verification.

+## Features

+- `SMS Messaging`: Effortlessly send SMS messages with customizable content.
+- `OTP Generation and Verification`: Generate OTP codes and verify them hassle-free.
+- `Automatic Management`: If otpLength is not specified, OTP codes are automatically generated, saved, and managed.
+- `D7 Networks Integration`: Utilizes D7 Networks for secure and reliable communication.
+- `Easy Integration`: Simple and intuitive API for quick integration into your projects.

 ## Installation

 ```bash